kblocksio/portal/README.md

 1. Cloned the [portal repository](https://github.com/kblocksio/portal).
 2. Run `npm i` in the root of the repository.

+In both installation methods, in case you would like to connect the portal notifications to Slack, follow the instructions in [enabling-slack-notifications.md](docs/enabling-slack-notifications.md).

 ### Install on the Same Cluster

 1. **Install the basic Kblocks required for the portal:**